powerline/powerline/docs/source/usage/other.rst

 .. note::
     The availability of the ``powerline-config`` command is required for powerline support.
-DLlocation of this script may be specified via ``$POWERLINE_CONFIG_COMMAND`` environment variable.
+The location of this script may be specified via the ``$POWERLINE_CONFIG_COMMAND`` environment variable.

 .. note::
     It is advised to run ``powerline-daemon`` before adding the above line to